Enforcing a Judgment

 - Garnish the debtor’s bank account

-- Seizing the debtor’s personal property or real estate
+- Seize the debtor’s personal property or real estate

 In general, you should try to collect the judgment as soon as possible.
 As time goes by, it may be harder to keep track of the person who owes you money.
 There are some important milestones to be aware of:

 - Wait until the appeal period is over.
 After a judgment is entered, there is an automatic stay in place for 10 days.
-That is, the judgment cannot be collected for 10 days.
+That means the judgment cannot be collected for 10 days.
 Additionally, the judgment is stayed if the case is appealed.
+While a judgment is stayed, a creditor cannot collect on the judgment.
 The defendant has 30 days to file an appeal.
 A good rule of thumb is to wait 30 days before attempting to collect the judgment.

 Read the Rules: Md.
 Rules 2-632, 3-632, 7-104, 8-202 - Act before the time limit on collecting a judgment expires.
 You have 12 years to collect your judgment.
-However, you can renew the judgment by contacting the court again.
+However, you can renew the judgment by contacting the court.
 You must renew it before the judgment expires.

 Read the Law: Md.
 Code, Courts and Judicial Proceedings, § 5-102(a)(3); Md.
 Rule 2-625 and 3-625